 ☐ I would like to work with a group.

 ☐ I would be open to working independently or with a group.

+Names of preferred group members, if known and if applicable: Click or tap here to enter text.

 Eligibility

 Please check the boxes below to indicate whether you meet the following eligibility criteria.
-IF you to not meet the following requirements, an exemption may be possible.
+If you to not meet the following requirements, an exemption may be possible.
 Please submit the application and we can discuss options with you.

 ☐ I have accumulated 10.0 full-course equivalent university credits.